What to Wear to a Fall Wedding -- Inspired by Emily Herren's Nuptials

-Best Dresses to Wear to a Fall Wedding -- Inspired by Emily Herren's Glamorous Nuptials
+Best Dresses to Wear to a Fall Wedding -- Inspired by Emily Herren's Dazzling Nuptials

-While the last year and a half has delayed many nuptials, weddings are now sort of starting to get back on the social calendar as many of us ease into returning to "normal" life.
+In the last year and a half, couples nearing their nuptials put their plans on pause, but weddings are now sort of starting to get back on the social calendar as many of us ease into returning to "normal" life.

 In fact, most recently, Instagram users and fans of the social media star @champagneandchanel -- also known as Emily Herren Travis -- were treated to a glimpse of the influencer's unbelievably glamorous wedding, which featured luxe chandeliers, towering flower arches and even Chik-fil-A (unsurprisingly to those who follow along with updates from the account).